cotes2020/jekyll-theme-chirpy/_posts/01GCP/AI/GCPAI.md

 ```

 Task 5.
 Evaluate classification model performance
-- In BigQuery ML, `roc_auc` is simply a queryable field when evaluating your trained ML model.
+- In BigQuery ML, `roc_auc` is simply a queryable field when evaluating the trained ML model.

 ```sql